A chapter in China’s Black Book Of Odes in this century.

 They make their brand of Chinese hip hop fun and enjoyable, like the British sitcom Mind Your Language from 1977, by masterfully flipping Chinese stereotypes into tasteful comedy.
-The best example of this is their hit song Made In China, made with meme factory 88rising, a cultural mahjong of oriental trap beats mixed with Chinese rap and broken English.
+The best example of this is their hit song Made In China, a cultural mahjong of ping pong trap beats mixed with Chinese rap and broken English.

 It now sits comfortably at over 12 million views on YouTube.
-In typical hip hop fashion, the boys are using this stereotype as a source of bragging – see, everything you have is made in China.
-Funnily enough, this is quite true, because as of 2017 China does happen to be biggest country in the world exporting to the U.S, with $506 billion worth of goods coming from China in 2017, though most of those things were electronics.
+In typical hip hop fashion, the boys are using this stereotype as a source of bragging—see, everything you have is made in China.
+Funnily enough, this is quite true.
+As of 2017 China does happen to be biggest country in the world for its exports to the U.S, with $506 billion worth of goods coming from China in 2017, most of them being electronics.
 The closest was Canada at around $300 billion.

 To that end, issues with Chinese hip hop can’t be solved simply with PR campaigns.
 In America, hip hop needed bold individuals that are willing to strategically push the envelope and face accusations head on under the 50th Law, even if they lead to criminal charges.
-This happens to American artists as often as a new anime is produced in Japan, sometimes for stupid reasons.
-Actually, it’s typically for stupid reasons.
+Though US rappers nowadays typically get arrested for something quite stupid, like drugs.

-But still, it allowed for more ways of expression and creating appeal for commercial music, even as stupid as they come.
+Still, it allowed for more ways of expression and creating appeal for commercial music.
 Art of art’s sake in the pop culture industry is using memes to milk the attention economy, sponsored by advertising dollar.
 Lil Pump’s Gucci Gang and some rude rapper’s Black People Song are the epitome of this.
 That is a funny luxury.

 In Palestine, hip hop needed to become the vehicle with which Palestinians could preserve their stories, their culture, and thus their very existence as a nation as they continue to suffer discrimination.
 Not only did appropriating dreadlocks and tattoos make no sense, it was detrimental to the cause.

 Territories and homes in China are in no danger of being hemmed into oblivion by a foreign apartheid state, and surely Christian missionaries from Europe will know better than to try and colonize China with religion after several episodes of uprising.
-To China, hip hop is no doubt a cultural invasion from the West, but therein lies an opportunity to invade the West with its own culture.
+To China, hip hop is no doubt a cultural invasion from the West, but therein lies an opportunity to tame it with its own culture.